CosmeValera/CosmeValera.github.io/content/blog/2024-12-30-develop-with-vite.md

     plugins: [react()]
 });
 ```

+---

 <h4><b>Challenges and Considerations</b></h4>
-While Vite offers a powerful development experience, there are some challenges to keep in mind:
+<p>While Vite offers a powerful development experience, there are some challenges to keep in mind:</p>

 1. **Hot Module Replacement (HMR)**
 Vite's HMR is fast, but integrating it with certain frameworks or configurations (like Module